 Not necessarily.
 The delivery of each course depends on individual instructors and they are likely to include a variety of delivery modes, including pre-recorded and/or live lectures, live discussions using Collaborate Ultra, WebEx, and reading materials.
 Please expect more communication from your instructors via email and HuskyCT.

-Please watch for more communication from your instructors as each of them will use the most appropriate approach for each particular course.
+If the class is online, each instructor will use a different approach for each particular course.
 Exams may be shifted to online mode using HuskyCT (see resources).
 These can be synchronous using the Respondus LockDown Browser Technology, or asynchronous, i.e. take-home tests.
 Instructors may decide to change their assessments to a project or other format.
 Again, make sure to consult with individual instructors and HuskyCT sites for each of your courses.

 Q: What about lab classes?

-All the faculty have plans in place to continue the lab activities in some form.
+Some lab classes will be in-person but may have hybrid approaches in order to facilitate physical distancing.
+Other labs may be online in some form.
 Some of them will provide synthesized data so that students can perform the analysis needed to complete the required reports even without being on campus.
-Other lab classes are switching over to using simulation instead of actual hardware design, and others will have lab exercises that can be done at home.
+Others are switching over to using simulation instead of actual hardware design, and others will have lab exercises that can be done at home.
 We are working to ensure that all required software will be available on Skybox.
 Please expect more communication from your instructor.

 Q: I do not have a computer.
 What do I do?